-- The periods of inactivity before a Games Console powers down to a low power state have been chosen through consultation with stakeholders in order to avoid disrupting the user experience, which could lead to the feature being disabled.
-The APD requirements are also consistent with those already in force for other product groups under Eco-design, such as TVs. - The user may have the option to: - Disable APD for all modes. - Change the time settings for the APD function from within the system settings menu options, e.g. for retail display purposes or for heavy game users; - In limited circumstances, users may be prompted to suspend APD temporarily to allow certain types of games or software applications to run without user input, e.g. simulation games and video streaming which run without user input for periods longer than 1 hour.
+- The user may have the option to: - Disable APD for all modes. - Change the time settings for the APD function from within the system settings menu options, e.g. for retail display purposes or for heavy game users; - In limited circumstances, users may be prompted to suspend APD temporarily to allow certain types of games or software applications to run without user input, e.g. simulation games and video streaming which run without user input for periods longer than 1 hour.
 Once selected, the APD suspension may remain enabled for replay of such game or media content upon restart of the Games Console; - APD may be suspended temporarily to allow for the uninterrupted performance of any system update, system maintenance, software installation, content download/upload or data transfer, and may not occur during the display of an error message to users in the event of a system error; - After an automatic wake event, Games Consoles shall power down automatically within 5 minutes after performing required system maintenance and downloads, or other functions that may require an automatic wake-up; - Peripherals included by the Signatory with the Games Console (necessary for the functioning of the console as detailed in console set-up instructions) and using the Games Console as a direct power source shall also power down automatically and shall be included in APD power measurements and requirements, whereas the charging phase of these peripherals shall be excluded from the said measurements; - Games Console operating systems shall communicate an auto-power down event through an Application Programmable Interface (API) or other means; - Some software published for current or previous-generation Games Consoles may not necessarily be compatible with the APD functions described in this SRI.
-Games Console manufacturers shall use reasonable efforts to work with the video game software industry to incorporate these APD functions when publishing software for Games Consoles covered by this SRI; and - Individual Games Console manufacturers may introduce new and innovative approaches to APD as and when the same or better energy savings are possible along with improved consumer experiences.
+Games Console manufacturers shall use reasonable efforts to work with the video game software industry to incorporate these APD functions when publishing software for Games Consoles covered by this SRI; and

+Individual Games Console manufacturers may introduce new and innovative approaches to APD as and when the same or betterenergy savings are possible along with improved consumer experiences.
 This SRI will be updated at regular intervals, as required, to reflect any such significant innovations.

-3.2 Power Caps
+Power Caps

 The SRI uses modal power caps to further enhance energy efficiency of Games Consoles.
-These modal power caps are applicable to the Media Playback and Navigation modes.
+These modal power caps are applicable to the Media Playback and Navigation modes of Games Consoles consuming more than 20 W in Active Gaming mode.
 In cases where additional functionality, as defined in this document, is provided by a Games Console, the corresponding function-specific power cap shall be added as noted in the Additional Power Cap Allowances Table (see below).
-The power caps defined in this SRI are based on adoption of best available technologies embodying substantial energy savings (such as system on a chip, power scaling, and efficient power supplies).
+The power caps defined in this SRI are based on Version 2.7.

+adoption of best available technologies embodying substantial energy savings (such as system on a chip, power scaling, and efficient power supplies).
 These requirements are based upon a number of studies as explained in Annex F. To date there is no final Energy Star specification published on Games Consoles.